DomasM/Topas4InfoTemp00/_pages/03_changelog.md

 ### New Features

-1. 'Interactions' button indicated when there is more than one interaction that supports current wavelength
+1. 'Interactions' button indicates when there is more than one interaction that supports current wavelength